RubiksImplosion/Minecraft-TAS/README.md

 For a list of slot ids, visit https://wiki.vg/Inventory

-*Player input has been implemented by directly simulating mouse/keyboard movements.
-This has been done to ensure the TAS is only capable of inputs that are technically possible with a keyboard and mouse.
-The TAS does not directly modify any values, but rather simulates pressing the keys/moving the mouse in the manner required to achieve the desired value.
-Due to this there can be slight inconsistencies with things such as player camera movement due to the math related to mouse sensitivity.
+*Due to mouse inputs being simulated directly, there can be slight inconsistencies with player camera movement due to the math related to mouse sensitivity.
 For the most accurate player camera movement set your in-game sensitivity to the lowest value.